avital-vonage/nexmo-developer/_tutorials_tabbed_content/client-sdk/tutorials/android-in-app-messaging-chat/authenticate-users/kotlin.md

 }
 ```

 > **NOTE:** Inside `LoginFragment` class, explore the `loginUser` method that was written for you.
 This method is called when one of the two `Login as ...` buttons are clicked.
-This method calls above `onLoginUser` method.
+This method calls the above `onLoginUser` method.

 > **NOTE:** The `User` type is the `data class` that we've defined in the `Config.kt` file.

-Now add connection listener to listen to the `client` instance to listen for connection state changes and use `_connectionStatus` `LiveData` to propagate new connection state to the view (`LoginFragment`).
-Locate the `init` block inside `LoginViewModel` class and repleace it with this code:
+Now add a connection listener to listen to the `client` instance to listen for connection state changes and use `_connectionStatus` `LiveData` to propagate a new connection state to the view (`LoginFragment`).
+Locate the `init` block inside `LoginViewModel` class and replace it with this code:

 ```kotlin